alberti42/Keynote-Progress-Bar/README.md

 4. Open your Keynote presentation and run **Add Progress Bar to Keynote.app**.

 > **Note:** The app is signed with a Developer ID and notarized by Apple.
 Gatekeeper should accept it without warnings.
-If macOS blocks the app anyway, right-click the app and choose **Open** once.
+If macOS blocks the app anyway, right-click the app and choose **Open** the first time you launch it.

 ---